apache/doris/docs/en/getting-started/basic-usage.md

 `CREATE DATABASE example_db;`

-> All commands can use'HELP command;'to see detailed grammar help.
+> All commands can use `HELP` command to see detailed grammar help.
 For example: `HELP CREATE DATABASE;'`

 > If you don't know the full name of the command, you can use "help command a field" for fuzzy query.
-If you type'HELP CREATE', you can match commands like `CREATE DATABASE', `CREATE TABLE', `CREATE USER', etc.
+If you type `HELP CREATE`, you can match commands like `CREATE DATABASE', `CREATE TABLE', `CREATE USER', etc.

 After the database is created, you can view the database information through `SHOW DATABASES'.